 "…professional experiences in the delivery of instruction in information literacy skills and the development and coordination of school library media programs and resources.
 In addition the residency includes the delivery of instruction in the evaluation, selection, organization, distribution, creation and utilization of school library media.
 Where possible, the candidate shall be mentored by an experienced school library media specialist throughout the residency."

-The supervisor is responsible for making sure students have appropriate support and opportunities.
-Students may renew the provisional certification if coursework is not complete within the two-year timeframe.
+The supervisor is responsible for making sure you have appropriate support and opportunities.
+You may renew the provisional certification if coursework is not complete within the two-year timeframe.
 Renewed provisional certifications are valid for another two years.

-Assuming all coursework is complete; a supervisor must formally evaluate a student’s performance and make a recommendation for certification using a state-approved form.
-The supervisor is legally obliged to discuss the evaluation with the student and both the student and supervisor must sign it before submission to the DOE.
-The evaluation includes an assessment of whether the supervisor feels that (a) the student should be approved for standard certification, called "approved;" (b) the student should be allowed to continue working under provisional certification, called "insufficient" (if a student receives a second "insufficient" at the end of the following provisional period the residency cannot continue); or (c) the student should not receive a standard certificate, called "disapproved;" (if a student who is disapproved cannot continue working under provisional certification).
+Assuming all coursework is complete, a supervisor must formally evaluate your performance and make a recommendation for certification using a state-approved form.
+The supervisor is legally obliged to discuss the evaluation with you and both you and your supervisor must sign it before submission to the DOE.
+The evaluation includes an assessment of whether the supervisor feels that (a) you should be approved for standard certification, called "approved;" (b) you should be allowed to continue working under provisional certification, called "insufficient" (if you receive a second "insufficient" at the end of the following provisional period, the residency cannot continue); or (c) you should not receive a standard certificate, called "disapproved;" (a student who is disapproved cannot continue working under provisional certification).

-A student can have the supervisor make a recommendation for standard certification at the end of the first year if qualified, or any at time thereafter that the student qualifies, within two years of the certification, or within the following two years if the certificate is renewed.
+ou can have the supervisor make a recommendation for standard certification at the end of the first year if qualified, or at any time thereafter that you qualify, within two years of the certification, or within the following two years if the certificate is renewed.

 Learn more about the state requirements as determined by the NJ DOE.